Here's what the CDC says fully vaccinated people can do

 - Skip quarantine and testing guidelines following a known exposure, if they're asymptomatic.

-The CDC still says those who are vaccinated should wear a face covering in public and still discourages non-essential travel.
+The CDC still says those who are vaccinated should wear a face covering in public, and it still discourages non-essential travel.
+It also says that, for now, vaccinated people should continue to avoid medium- and large-sized gatherings, and they should use prevention measures like masks and distancing when around multiple unvaccinated households.
+The CDC also still recommends getting tested if COVID-19 symptoms present themselves.

-People are "fully vaccinated," according to the CDC, if two weeks have elapsed since they received the second Pfizer or Moderna shots, or the single Johnson & Johnson shot.
+"Science and the protection of public health must guide us as we begin to resume these activities," Wolensky said.
+"Today's action represents an important first step.
+It is not our final destination.
+As more people get vaccinated, levels of COVID-19 infection decline in communities, and as our understanding of COVID immunity improves, we look forward to updating these recommendations to the public."

 The guidance comes as the nation is at a crossroads in its fight against the virus.
 In the last month, average daily cases nationwide have fallen more than 50%, according to data from Johns Hopkins University, but that progress has plateaued.